H.S. FOOTBALL: North Attleboro holds off scrappy Foxboro

 “I asked him what he needs, and I know what he needs, but it would have been a little too long,” Martinelli said.
 “I had to make a decision, and he wasn’t comfortable with it.”

 In the second half, two punts and two interceptions, both from North Attleboro’s Chris Hanewich, came before the next and final score of the game.
-The Rocketeers were given the ball on their own 44-yard line, and marched down the feld with the end result being a Frisoli-to-Berthiaume connection from 5 yards out.
+The Rocketeers were given the ball on their own 44-yard line and marched down the field with the end result being a Frisoli-to-Berthiaume connection from 5 yards out.

-After the touchdown drive in the first series Strachan said defense stepped up and held the Warriors at bay, despite their ability to connect passes at times.
+After the touchdown drive in the first series, Strachan said his defense stepped up and held the Warriors at bay, despite their ability to connect passes at times.
 In Strachan’s eyes, the winning formula was playing good up front and stopping the run while also applying pressure.

 “That first series, we didn’t look very good,” Strachan said.
 “I think we settled in and Hanewich played really good in the secondary and we played really good up front.
 From my perspective, that’s where it was won or lost — up front.
 I’m really proud of our kids.”